Florence Scovel Shinn: Writings and New Thought

-Her advice is usually accompanied by a "real life" anecdote, as for the above "Love one another" advice:
+Her advice is usually accompanied by a "real-life" anecdote, as for the above "Love one another.

 A woman I know, had, for years an appearance of a terrible skin disease.
 The doctors told her it was incurable, and she was in despair.
 She was on the stage, and she feared she would soon have to give up her profession, and she had no other means of support.
 She, however, procured a good engagement, and on the opening night, made a great "hit".
 She received flattering notices from the critics, and was joyful and elated.
 The next day she received a notice of dismissal.
 A man in the cast had been jealous of her success and had caused her to be sent away.
 She felt hatred and resentment taking complete possession of her, and she cried out, "Oh God don't let me hate that man."
 That night she worked for hours "in the silence".

 She said, "I soon came into a very deep silence.
 I seemed to be at peace with myself, with the man, and with the whole world.
 I continued this for two following nights, and on the third day I found I was healed completely of the skin disease!"
 In asking for love, or good will, she had fulfilled the law, ("for love is the fulfilling of the law") and the disease (which came from subconscious resentment) was wiped out.

+In short, what you think about, you bring about.
+This power is ordained by God as your gift, a gift to all mankind.
+She believed thought manifests tangible resolutions to every inequity through the power of God.
+She declares that God wants for you what you want for yourself.
+If you have not yet manifested that want or desire it is because you do not understand how to tap into the power God has given all mankind.